bufbuild-ru/docs/docs/cli/quickstart/index.md

 2024/04/23 14:23:35 Got a request to create a PET_TYPE_SNAKE named Ekans
 ```

-The Buf CLI is a powerful tool that streamlines the workflow for protocol buffer development.
-It provides a simple way to manage your `.proto` files, perform linting and breaking change detection, and generate code as a drop-in replacement for `protoc`.
+## Wrapping up

+This is a basic walkthrough, and you've learned key functions of the Buf CLI:

+1. Setting up your local workspace.
+2. Generating code to implement your API in your chosen language.
+3. Linting files for code quality and consistency.
+4. Detecting breaking changes to avoid breaking downstream consumers.
+5. Accessing your API with a server application that integrates your generated code.

 To see how you can more effectively work with Protobuf schemas in larger organizations, do the [Buf Schema Registry quickstart](../../bsr/quickstart/) next.